-The number of finalists at all Regionals shall be determined by the formula of 100% of World Class achieving the qualifying score, 75% of Open Class achieving the qualifying score and 50% of A Class color guards to a maximum of fifteen (15) color guards with the exception that if time permits, the Director of Color Guard may further expand the number of A Class finalists.
+The number of finalists at all Regionals shall be determined by the formula of 100% of World Class achieving the qualifying score, 75% of Open Class achieving the qualifying score, and 50% of A Class color guards to a maximum of fifteen (15) finalists.
+If a Regional has a Semi-Finals, the maximum decreases to ten (10) finalists; however, the Director of Color Guard may further expand the number of A Class finalists if time permits.

 Each Finals contest will accept a minimum of three (3) finalists in each class.
-Regional A Class will advance a maximum of three (3) color guards into Finals.
+Regional A Class will advance a maximum of three (3) color guards into any Finals.